How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 I totally get it.

-There are so many neighborhoods to choose from, and each has its pros and cons.
+There are so many neighborhoods and hotels to choose from, and each has its pros and cons.
 Ginza is central but expensive.
 Asakusa is cheap but far away.
 There seems to be no place that checks all the boxes.

 When planning my first trip to Tokyo, I was so overwhelmed by all the different places to stay (Shibuya, Shinjuku, Ginza, Asakusa) that I stopped looking.
 I procrastinated until almost all the best hotels had filled up.